Designed to standout, crafted to outlast

 - Pen commissioned by the City of Philadelphia to present to Pope Francis during his visit.
-A sister pen is planned to be kept in the Philadelphia History Museum (News article from Pen World Magazine below).
+A sister pen is being kept in the Philadelphia History Museum (News article from Pen World Magazine below).

 - Made pens for President Obama & His Royal Highness Prince Henry of Wales to be presented to them during their tour of Hurricane Sandy-ravaged Seaside Heights, NJ.

 - Line of pens commissioned for the Philadelphia Independence Seaport Museum.

 - Worked with an arborist at St. Peter's Church of Philadelphia as a 250 year old Horse Chestnut tree was brought down.
 Multiple commissions from the church and the parishioners using the wood.

 Pen World Magazine, February 2018 (for the PDF click HERE):